-Headquartered in Grand Rapids, Michigan, Lake Michigan Credit Union’s field of membership (FOM) provides a way to join for almost any US citizen/resident.
+Headquartered in Grand Rapids, Michigan, Lake Michigan Credit Union’s field of membership (FOM) provides a way to join for almost any US citizen or resident alien.

-Easy Membership: A donation ($5 minimum) to the Amyotrophic Lateral Sclerosis (ALS) Association, West Michigan Chapter, qualifies for membership eligibility.
-(The donation process is included in LMCU’s online application.)
+Easy Membership: A donation ($5 minimum) to the Amyotrophic Lateral Sclerosis (ALS) Foundation qualifies for membership eligibility.
+(The donation process is part of LMCU’s online application.)

 Relationship: Immediate family members (defined as spouse, parent, child, sibling, or grandparent) of current LMCU members are eligible for membership regardless of where they live.